 Basic Balance Sheet Template

-Use this simple, easy-to-complete, printable balance sheet template to determine your overall financial outlook.
-Enter details of your fixed and long-term assets, current and long-term liabilities, and see your resulting or net worth.
-Save this template as a day-by-day, month-by-month, or year-over-year balance sheet — or enter projected figures — to see your financial position and how close you are to reaching your financial goals.
+Use this simple, easy-to-complete balance sheet template to determine your overall financial outlook.
+Enter the details of your current fixed and long-term assets and your current and long-term liabilities.
+The template will then calculate your resulting balance or net worth.
+Save this printable template as a year-by-year balance sheet, or easily customize it to be a day-by-day or month-by-month balance sheet.
+Enter projected figures to see your financial position compared to your financial goals.

 Investment Property Balance Sheet Template

 Download an Investment Property Balance Sheet Template for